Parietal-INRIA/fmralign/README.md

 pip install -e .
 ```

-Optionally, if you want to use optimal transport based method, you should also run:
+Note that if you want to use the JAX-accelerated optimal transport methods, you should also run:

 ```
-pip install ott-jax
+pip install fmralign .[jax]
 ```

-You're up and running!

 ### Documentation